stefanluncanu24/NLP-with-Disaster-Tweets-Competition/README.md

 <h2 id="acknowledgments">Acknowledgments</h2>

-<p>I would like to thank the Kaggle community members whose work inspired parts of this project:</p>
+<p>We would like to thank the Kaggle community members whose work inspired parts of this project:</p>

 <ul>
   <li><a href="https://www.kaggle.com/code/wrrosa/keras-bert-using-tfhub-modified-train-data#About-this-kernel">wrrosa's notebook on Keras BERT using TFHub</a> for insights on correcting target errors.</li>